 Loopwheel t-shirts are the absolute best quality t-shirts available.
 As we’ve added The Rite Stuff to our list of brands and their pocket t-shirts to our catalogue, we thought it would be useful to write a piece explaining what loopwheel knitting is, why it produces cloth of such high quality and what this means for the final product.

 What is Loopwheel Knitting?

 Loopwheel knitting refers to the manufacturing process of the fabric.
 Cylinders are set up at specific circumferences and loopwheel machines weave cloth around them.
 The result is a low tension weave in which the only tension applied to the fabric is the downward weight of gravity.
 The Japanese call it ‘tsuriami ki’ – hanging knit machine.

-This lack of tension, along with the older needles and low number of feeding threads results in a cloth that is very strong but super-soft.
-Most importantly, the natural characteristics of the raw material is maintained.
-When compared to modern, mass produced t-shirts and sweatshirts, the fabric is more dense and has a fluffier feel.
+This lack of tension, along with the older needles and a low number of feeding threads results in a cloth that is very strong but super-soft.
+Most importantly, the natural characteristics of the raw material are maintained.
+When compared to modern, mass-produced t-shirts and sweatshirts, the fabric is denser and has a fluffier feel.
 The needles used in loopwheel knitting, known as bearded needles, introduce air during the knitting process for a gentler knit.

 As loopwheel knitting is done around a cylinder, the resulting cloth is tubular and doesn’t contain any side seams.
 This means that a cylinder has to be set up for each size of finished product required.
 If you’re wondering why you’re struggling to find an XS or XXL loopwheel tee, this is why.